Adding Life to Service Virtualization: Stateful & State Transition Testing

 A critical part of creating realistic virtualized dependencies is having stateful behavior.
-In other words, a virtualized dependency that can retain its state from test run to test run.
+In other words, a virtualized dependency can retain its state from test run to test run.
 Consider an example of simulating a virtualized shopping cart component.
 A simple API allows for searching, adding, retrieving, and deleting items from the cart.

-However, if the virtual shopping cart is given stateful behavior, where its state (empty or with one of more items in it) is retained from test to test, and also changes based on the inputs from the application under test, you can start to test the process meaningfully.
+However, if the virtual shopping cart is given stateful behavior, where its state (empty or with one of more items in it) is retained from test to test and also changes based on the inputs from the application under test, you can start to test the process meaningfully.

 Using stateful testing, the virtualized service can now change state from empty to “filled with item added,” and return the appropriate information.
 If an item is added to the cart and the AUT queries the cart, the appropriate data is returned.
-A more realistic test is possible using stateful testing, and querying the cart now returns the item added, as shown below:
+A more realistic test is possible using stateful testing, and querying the cart now returns the item added, as shown below.

-To summarize, to have trustworthy and reusable virtual services, it’s critical that they can mimic the real service sufficiently to provide meaningful results back to the application under test, and this can require stateful testing.
+To summarize, to have trustworthy and reusable virtual services, it’s critical that they can mimic the real service sufficiently to provide meaningful output back to the application under test, and this can require stateful testing.

 In addition to statefulness of the virtual service itself, you may also need to simulate changes in state based on different potential inputs, and this is called state transition testing.

-What is State Transition Testing?
+What Is State Transition Testing?

 State transitions are the action component of finite state machines, which are defined as:

 “…an abstract machine that can be in exactly one of a finite number of states at any given time.
 The FSM can change from one state to another in response to some external inputs; the change from one state to another is called a transition.
-An FSM is defined by a list of its states, its initial state, and the conditions for each transition.” – Wikipedia
+An FSM is defined by a list of its states, its initial state, and the conditions for each transition.”